manrajsingh248/Notes-App/README.md

-This is a To-Do List built with React!
+This is a Notes App built with React!

 Screenshot of what application looks like is provided in web-screenshots